MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Unblock-File.md

 Internally, the **Unblock-File** cmdlet removes the Zone.Identifier alternate data stream, which has a value of "3" to indicate that it was downloaded from the Internet.

-For more information about PowerShell execution policies, see about_Execution_Policies (http://go.microsoft.com/fwlink/?LinkID=135170).
+For more information about PowerShell execution policies, see [about_Execution_Policies](../Microsoft.PowerShell.Core/about/about_Execution_Policies.md).

 This cmdlet was introduced in Windows PowerShell 3.0.